Matthew Barnes-Homer: International career

 Barnes-Homer was named in the England C squad that played Poland under-23's on 17 November 2009.
 He scored the winning goal on his debut in a 2–1 victory.
-On 9 February 2011, Barnes-Homer scored the winning goal in a 1–0 win against Belgium under-23's that put England C into the final of the International Challenge Trophy.
+On 9 February 2011, Barnes-Homer scored the winning goal in a 1–0 win against Belgium under-23s that put England C into the final of the International Challenge Trophy.

+Coaching career

+In September 2023, Barnes-Homer joined Havant & Waterlooville as assistant manager, reuniting with manager Steve King whom he had worked with at Gloucester City.

+In December 2023, Barnes-Homer along with King were sacked by the club.